 Formal requests must come from the director of the borrowing institution.
 Requests from curators, faculty, researchers, or staff who are not the director are not eligible for consideration.

 Requests must include:

 - an exact list of the requested items, including title, author or creator, and call number.
 In addition, requests for books or other printed items must include the page opening, and requests for archival materials must include the box and folder numbers, and description of the items requested

 - a description of the planned exhibition including public programs and publications associated with it

 - names, email addresses and phone numbers of contacts

 - a detailed facilities report, preferably in the form adopted by the American Alliance of Museums

 The borrowing institution will be responsible for all costs involved in a loan, such as insurance and shipping costs.
 Transportation and shipping arrangements will be negotiated on a case by case basis to assure the safety and security of any items lent by the library.

 The Library may at any time revoke the loan agreement and/or retrieve its materials if the borrower does not comply with the terms of the loan.
-For more information, contact Rebecca Hatcher, Preservation Coordination Librarian.
+For more information, contact Rebecca Hatcher, Registrar.